 When To Go Diving In Aruba?

 Aruba has a tropical climate with average temperatures of 28°C all year round.
 Aruba has two seasons which are the rainy season and the dry season.

 The dry season is normally from about April to November.
 In which the island becomes extremely dry and sunny with an average temperature of 29°C.

 The rainy season is between December to March.
 The only difference from the dry season is that it will rain most days for a short period of time.

 And that’s it for now!
-I’d love to know if this guide on are there sharks in Aruba has helped you.
+I’d love to know if this guide on are their sharks in Aruba have helped you.
 Let me know if you have any questions and let me know if there is more to add.